 Fourteen years ago Anchor Bay released a Wim Wenders DVD collection with excellent extras provided by the director himself.
 Wenders is almost unique in that he owns almost all of his films and retains their film elements; it must give him great piece of mind to know that Warners could cut his Until the End of the World without doing any permanent damage.
 A festival of Wim Wenders pictures made the rounds last Fall.
 It looks as if his entire catalog — including the long version of End of the World — will be forthcoming from Criterion.

 The American Friend shows Wim Wenders at his offbeat best, creating believable character interaction.
-Even the bad guys are sympathetic people in this film, as they cruelly deceive our thoughtful, inoffensive hero.
+The bad guys are sympathetic, even as they cruelly deceive our thoughtful, inoffensive hero.
 The beginning is much like many another Patricia Highsmith story.
-Instead of bumping feet accidentally, as in Strangers on a Train, Zimmermann and Ripley cross fates at the auction house.
+Instead of bumping feet accidentally, as in Strangers on a Train, the fates of Zimmermann and Ripley cross at an art auction house.
 Zimmermann’s offhand snub makes invisible sparks fly with the volatile American.
 It’s just enough to motivate Ripley to pull the meek German into his circle of jeopardy.
 Wenders’ adaptation also finds its own conclusion, dropping Highsmith’s bloodbath finale.

 This is star Bruno Ganz’s first major film appearance.
 Wenders has Jonathan continually bump into things, as if he’s disoriented.
-His doctor does tell him not to exert himself, so we know that his health problem is real.
+His doctor tells him to avoid exertion, so we know that his health problem is real.
 Is the tension making Zimmermann absent-minded, or is his rare blood disease threatening to give him a stroke?
 The kind of work Jonathan takes on for the gangsters would give anyone a heart attack.
-We understand when he tries to hide everything from his wife Marianne (played by Lisa Kreuzer of several of Wenders’ earlier road pictures).
+We understand when he tries to hide everything about it from his wife Marianne (played by Lisa Kreuzer of several of Wenders’ earlier road pictures).

 Wenders casts a fellow film director in every criminal or conspirator role.
 They’re even segregated in the final credit crawl.
 Alongside a number of European regissieurs, heavyweight legends Sam Fuller and Nicholas Ray carry key parts.
 Ray’s more substantial Derwatt seems to exist out there in some painter’s limbo, redoing his most famous work.
 When he alters his blues, the change is just enough for a sharp eye like Zimmermann’s to pick it out.
 Tired and sickly, Nick Ray is given an update of his famed ‘I’m a stranger here myself’ motto: “(If you) Close the doors, they’ll come in through the windows.”

-Is it too obvious that the first time we see frame-maker Zimmermann, he’s ‘in a frame’ formed by one of his own creations?
+Is it too obvious that the first time we see frame-maker Zimmermann, he’s ‘in a frame’ formed by a piece of his own handiwork?
 Wenders takes pains to associate Jonathan with toys, optical illusions and proto-cinematic devices.
 He makes some of them for his son, and others to amuse himself.
 Ripley’s friendship is born with the gift of a little trick photo.
-Jonathan even makes a homemade wire garrote to use in the train murder.
+Jonathan even makes a homemade wire garrote to use in the contracted train murder.

 Cameraman Robby Müller captures precise atmospheres and records worried-looking skies that help express Jonathan’s emotional state.
 The overland train murder scene was apparently filmed half on a real moving train, and half in a studio.
 The technical matching of rear-projected backgrounds is not what one would expect from a ‘New German’ filmmaker.
 The final scene employs a simple but risky-looking car stunt, a simple spinout more real than a dozen fancy stunts.
 It’s all done under one of those blistery, perfect-light early morning skies.